Gallery

 2014 - 2019, The Bandsaw Box Years

 The first machine I bought was a bandsaw, and boy did I put it to work!
 These are all original designs I've created during those years.
 Bandsaw boxes are fun to make, but take forever to sand if you like a smooth finish.
 I'm pretty much done with this, but maybe I'll make more Spartan boxes someday, who knows?
-I used to call them Cyborg boxes, but since I've put on the first spartan brush on one of them, I can't imagine making another one without the spartan touch.
+I used to call them Cyborg boxes, but since I've put the first spartan brush on one of them, I can't imagine making another one without the spartan touch.

 -------